Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means that actions, especially negative ones, will eventually return to the person who initiated them, typically implying karma or retribution.
-The phrase is not meant to be taken literally but conveys a moral message.
+The idiom is not meant to be taken literally but conveys a moral message.

 Origin: